sfbrigade/datasci-earthquake/README.md

     This will:
     -   Stop all services.
     -   Remove the containers, but it will **not** delete volumes (so the database data will persist).

+***
+# Configuration of environment variables
+This file contains environment variables used in the application to configure settings for both the backend and frontend components.
+It's essential for local development and should not be checked into version control for security reasons.
+The ```.env.local``` file is organized into three main sections:
+  - **Postgres Environment Variables**.
+This section contains the credentials to connect to the PostgreSQL database, such as the username, password, and the name of the database.
+  - **Backend Environment Variables**.
+These variables are used by the backend (e.g., FastAPI) to configure its behavior and to connect to the database and the frontend application.
+  - **Frontend Environment Variables**.
+This section contains the base URL for API calls to the backend and ```NODE_ENV``` variable that determines in which environment the Node.js application is running.